Safe Centre access

 Access in the Safe Centre is provided to deidentified microdata sets only for scientific purposes, respecting the protection of individual statistical data and the data protection regulations.
 In the Safe Centre, researchers access to datasets prepared for research in safe environment with a CCTV surveillance system in place.

 Safe Centre access is available only for scientific purposes and access is granted only for approved research projects that meet all researcher accreditation criteria.

 Datasets in the Safe Centre

-Standard datasets prepared for research and published on the website of the HCSO as well as datasets prepared based on specific data requests are available for research in the Safe Centre.
+Microdata-sets prepared for research and published on the HCSO website as well as final data containing microdata-sets prepared based on individual data requests are available for research in the Safe Centre.

 - Standard datasets prepared for research

 The list of such datasets is available and kept up-to-date on the HCSO website.
 The list is available on this page (see sections below).

 - Datasets prepared based on specific data requests

 If no suitable dataset is available on the list of standard datasets prepared for research for the given research purpose, preparation of additional datasets based on a specific data request can be requested for a fee.
 HCSO allows access to such specific datasets after the successful evaluation of the data request.
 Datasets prepared based on specific data requests are available only for the purposes of the research project requesting the concerned datasets.

 - Linked datasets